jonathanrocher/ets_tutorial/stage8.2_packaging_pyinstaller/README.md

 a PyInstaller application.
 The idea is that these can be defined once for a given library and then shared by all the applications which use this library.

-PyInstaller comes with built in support for some common libraries which require additional support, such as Matplotlib: you should not need to do any additional work to build an application which used matplotlib in a standard way, for example.
+PyInstaller comes with built-in support for some common libraries which require additional support, such as Matplotlib: you should not need to do any additional work to build an application which used matplotlib in a standard way, for example.
 Additionally the [PyInstaller hooks repository](https://github.com/pyinstaller/pyinstaller-hooks-contrib) has additional community-contributed hook files for popular packages, which are `pip`-installable as `pyinstaller-hooks-contrib`.